SteveBz/MoonRabbit/README.md

 # MoonRabbit setup

 ## Via a keyboard, mouse and screen through the rpi0 OTG port
-On first start, setup the default user name "pi" and password "RaspberryPi" "Skip" OS Update
-Restart

 Connect your keyboard and mouse to the OTG port via a OTG (On-The-Go) USB hub with a micro USB plug.
 Connect the monitor to the mini-HDMI port and boot by plugging the power cable in.

+On first start, setup the default user name "pi" and password "RaspberryPi" Connect to WiFi
+"Skip" OS Update
+Restart

 ### Set up WiFi or Network
+If WiFi not yet connected:
 Connect to the WiFi using the icon at the top right of the screen.

 ### Set up SSH & I2C